TheBangles/solidarity/README.md

 truffle unbox drizzle
 # don't forget to install other dependencies in root and app directory

-# compiles and migrates smart contracts
+# compiles and migrates smart contracts; changes to the smart contract must be manualy recompiled and migrated
 truffle compile
 truffle migrate --reset
-# smart contract changes must be manually recompiled and migrated.

 # Ensure your port in truffle-config.js is set to 7545 (Ganache network)